orbitalquark/textadept/doc/manual.md

-Textadept recognizes a wide range of programming language files either by file extension or by a [Lua pattern](#Lua.Patterns) that matches the text of the first line.
+Textadept recognizes a wide range of programming language files either by file extension or by a [Lua pattern](#Lua.Patterns) that matches the text of the file's first line.
 The editor does this by consulting a set of tables in [`textadept.file_types`][], which you can edit using your *~/.textadept/init.lua*.
 For example: